 Asylum seekers whose applications are successful and are granted Indefinite Leave To Remain (ILTR) are entitled to work in the UK without any restrictions.
 Asylum seekers are not normally allowed to work in the UK whilst their asylum application is being considered, except in very limited circumstances.

 Overseas students studying at UK institutions are entitled to work in the UK, with certain restrictions.

-All other 'migrant workers' (ie overseas nationals requiring permission to work in the UK) are covered by the Points Based System (PBS).
-Individuals have to accumulate points for factors such as qualifications, prospective earnings and English language competence in order to obtain entry clearance and leave to remain in the UK.
-The PBS, managed by the UK Border Agency (UKBA), includes 5 Tiers:
+The majority of 'migrant workers' (ie overseas nationals requiring permission to work in the UK) are covered by the Points Based System (PBS), managed by the UK Border Agency (UKBA), which is made up of 5 Tiers:

-The University is a licensed sponsor employer for Tier 2, Tier 4 and Tier 5.
-Tier 3, which covers limited numbers of low skilled workers needed to fill specific temporary labour shortages, is currently suspended indefinitely.
-Tier 4, which covers overseas nationals wishing to study in the UK, is managed by a sponsorship licence administered by the International Office.
+The University is a licensed sponsor for Tier 2, Tier 4 and Tier 5.
+Tier 4, which covers overseas nationals wishing to study in the UK, is managed by a sponsorship licence administered by the University's International Office.

-Spouses, unmarried partners and dependant children under the age of 18 of people who qualify for leave to remain under the PBS are also entitled to apply for leave to remain.
+Spouses, unmarried partners and dependant children under the age of 18 of people who qualify under the PBS are also entitled to apply for a LLTR visa.

 If an individual is granted a visa under Tier 1 by the UKBA, formal confirmation of this will need to be requested before offering employment.